Mob sets truck ablaze over cyclist’s death

 Ernest Nwokolo, Abeokuta

-A mob in Ijebu – Ode, Ogun State, on Saturday morning caught fleeing driver of articulated truck and beat him to a pulp for allegedly killing a commercial motorcycle rider.
+A mob in Ijebu – Ode, Ogun State, on Saturday morning caught fleeing driver of a Dangote truck and beat him to a pulp for allegedly killing a commercial motorcycle rider.

 The Nation learnt that the Police and NSCDC Operatives also battled to clear the scene of the mob, who were creating obstruction, traffic gridlock, panic and tension in Ibadan road area of Ijebu – Ode for the better part of Saturday morning.